tedr5/feature-selection-quickreduct/README.md

+# Feature Selection with QuickReduct

+## Project Description

+This project aims to select the most important attributes in a dataset.
+Effective selection can enhance the performance of machine learning models by eliminating unnecessary information.

 We primarily use the QuickReduct algorithm, which is based on rough set theory.
 This algorithm identifies relevant features without requiring additional information about the data.